basile-henry/infinisweep/README.md

 With these `options`:

 - `auto` -- When placing markers, the cells that are satisfied (number in the cell corresponds to the number of markers around it) will be opened automagically!
-- `density=n` where `n` is a number between 0 and 100 inclusive.
+- `density n` where `n` is a number between 0 and 100 inclusive.
 It sets the mine density as a percentage.
 - `adventure` -- Play in adventure mode (coming soon)

 ## How to play